 We are committed to streamlining the administrative process for mining and have created a self- service developer's portal to enable researchers to easily gain access to the ScienceDirect API's.
 Once the institutional agreement is updated, researchers at subscribing institutions will need to follow three steps:

 - Register their details using the online form on the developer's website

-See our developer's website for further details.
+The registration for the API is quick and simple see our developer's website for further details.

 Conditions of text mining

 Terms and conditions of text and data mining